KDE/documentation-docs-kdenlive-org/user_interface/menu/settings_menu/configure_kdenlive.rst

 ^^^^^^^^^^^^^^^^

-Configures what the project settings will look like by default when you choose File>:ref:`new`.
+Configures what the project settings will look like by default when you choose File --> :ref:`new`.

 .. image:: /images/Kdenlive_Configure_project_defaults.png